Skip to content

 Double-Click

-• Double-click any signal in the tree to automatically add it to a new panel
+• Double-click any field to create a new panel with that signal

 Essential Concepts